RickStrahl/Westwind.Globalization/Readme.md

 easy to create your own customized UI or data driven API that suits your application needs exactly.

-###How it works###
+###How the database Providers work###
-This library works by implementing a custom .NET resource manager and ASP.NET resource provider that are tied to a database provider.
+This library works by implementing a custom .NET ResourceManager and ASP.NET ResourceProvider that are tied to a database provider.
 This means you can access resources using the same mechanisms that you use with standard Resx Resources in your .NET applications.
-This means although resources are initially loaded from the database for the first load of each ResourceSet, resources are cached for each individual ResourceSet and locale the same way that Resx
+It also means although resources are initially loaded from the database for the first load of each ResourceSet, resources are cached for each individual ResourceSet and locale the same way that Resx